What does VPAT® stand for? VPAT stands for Voluntary Product Accessibility Template.

 Why is having a VPAT and ACR important?

 The Information Technology Industry Council (ITI) is the industry group that maintains the VPAT.
-As indicated by its title, a VPAT is voluntarily attestation made available by vendors to purchasers.
-While a company has no legal mandate to create an ACR, purchasers under federal and many state laws must ask for an ACR.
+As indicated by its title, a VPAT is a voluntary attestation made available by vendors to purchasers.
+While a company has no legal mandate to create an ACR, purchasers must ask for one under federal and many state laws.
 A vendor not wishing to complete an ACR will be required to provide an ACR attestation or choose not to respond to the solicitation.

 Accessibility Conformance Reports focus on the standards relevant to specific laws and organization requirements.
 These standards include: